The Surprising Benefit Of Leaves In The Garden – Don’t Throw Them Away!

 Leaves break down at different rates.
 Thinner Maple leaves break down more quickly than thicker Live Oak leaves.

 Thicker Leaves For Mulch: Thicker leaves take close to a year to break down.
-So I’ll reserve the smaller thicker harvested leaves for mulching around my actual veggie plants.
+So I’ll reserve the smaller thicker harvested ones for mulching around my actual veggie plants.

-Leaf Mold For Soil Amendment: When light-weight leaves are broken down 6-months or so they turn into leaf mold.
-I mix leaf mold into the top of my garden soil to give the soil a fluffier texture plus a nutrient boost for healthy plant growth.
+Leaf Mold For Soil Amendment: When light-weight leaves are broken down for around 6-months or so they turn into leaf mold.
+I mix it into the top of my garden soil to give the soil a fluffier texture plus a nutrient boost for healthy plant growth.

 How To Break Leaves Down More Quickly

-If leaves are chopped they’re ready to use more quickly – typically in just 3-6 months.
+If leaves are chopped they’re ready to use in the garden more quickly – typically in just 3-6 months.

-So you can speed leaves breaking down by crushing or chopping them when they’re harvested.
+So you can speed the breaking down process by crushing or chopping them when they’re harvested.
 There are many simple methods for crushing leaves.

 Low-Tech – I rake leaves into a pile & transfer them into huge buckets.
 Then I step inside the bucket and stomp around like I’m stomping grapes.
 This works best with finer, thinner leaves such as maple.

-Leaf Chopper – Some people have a *Leaf Chopper to chop the leaves quickly.
+Leaf Chopper – To make it even easier you can get a *Leaf Chopper to chop them quickly.

 Making Natural Leaf Mold Soil Amendment